primus/primus/README.md

 });
 ```

 We also expose asynchronous interfaces for these transformers.
-If you function
+If your function
 accepts 2 arguments we automatically assume it's async and that the last
 argument is the callback variable: